Kalman Filters (Tue Nov 19, lect 22) | previous | next | slides |

 • Kalman filters are ideal for systems which are continuously changing

-• Given noisy inputs, for example, GPS, Odom or IMU
+• Given noisy inputs, for example, GPS, Odom and/or IMU

 • Calculate, for example, the actual speed of a robot, or the true location of a robot